ErrorTzy/writings/notes/Metaphysics/AnEpistemicApproach2Ground.md

 Lewis metaphysical assent of explanation:

-Explanations are (in)famously context-sensitive.
-Elements in the context, such as background knowledge and audience interests, partially determine whether an explanation is appropriate.
+Explanations are (in)famously affected by contingent factors relating to  our interest, background knowledge, and so on.
 Suppose someone is investigating why forest fire took place.
-In that context, answering "Because oxygen is present in the atmosphere" would be inappropriate.
+In such situation, answering "Because oxygen is present in the atmosphere" would be inappropriate.
 In a chemistry class, however, the same question, "Why was there a forest fire?", can be aptly answered by "Because oxygen is present in the atmosphere."
-In other words, what makes an explanation explaining could be some epistemic element in the context.
+In other words, *what makes an explanation explaining or not* could be determined by contingent factors relating to our epistemic situation and human psychology.

-But the robust realist approach to grounding explanation makes the following move:
+But the metaphysical approach to grounding explanation makes the following critical move:

 {::M} Grounding explanation is explaining because of some deep structure of the reality.

-But the metaphysical structure is surely not something context-sensitive.
 This is the move that Ned Hall wants to attack.
-Why grounding explanation is explaining because of some deep structure of the reality?
-Maybe it's explaining because of something else, like some of our epistemic features.
+Why grounding explanation is explaining is because of some deep structure of the reality?
+Maybe it's explaining because of something else, like some of our epistemic or psychological features.
 In other words, Hall is suggesting the following move:

-{::E} Grounding explanation is explaining because of some of our epistemic or psychological feature.
+{::E} Grounding explanation is explaining because of some of our epistemic and psychological feature.

+What is the reason for Hall to argue against {::M}?

+Frist, Hall explained the motivation that supports {::M}.
+Then, Hall undermines the motivation by appealing two examples.

-What is Hall's attack against {::M}?
-Frist, Hall introduced the motivation for {::M} by drawing Lewis' distinction between*explanatory act* and *explanatory information*.
+The motivation that supports {::M} comes from Lewis' distinction between*explanatory act* and *explanatory information*.
 An explanation could be inappropriate, but still conveys explanatory information.
-In the previous question "Why was there a forest fire?", it is pretty plausible to say that, oxygen being present in the atmosphere is a piece of relevant explanatory *information*.
+In the previous question "Why was there a forest fire?", it is pretty plausible to say that, oxygen being present in the atmosphere is at least a piece of relevant explanatory *information*.
 The *action* of providing this piece of information, however, may not be appropriate in some context.

-On Lewis view,
+On Lewis view, the only source of context-sensitivity is whether an act of explanation is well-performed or not.
+Whether something count as explanatory information is not context-sensitive.

 *explanatory act* and *explanatory information*.